Mathrenn/myDeformableConvNet/README.md

 In this version, we augment the input with offsets by applying the convolution operation exclusively to the **input** sequence (and its locations).

-On the IMDB sentiment analysis dataset, results are almost the same as a standard Conv1D.
+On the IMDB sentiment analysis dataset, results are ~~almost the same~~ slightly better than a standard Conv1D.